Noise Levels in Near Westside, Syracuse, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Near Westside sounds about 21% louder than Western Near Westside to the human ear, a 2.7 dBA gap.
+To the human ear, noise in northeastern Near Westside sounds about 62% louder than in southwestern Near Westside, a 7.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?